amalog/scratch/operators.md

 Very few people may configure their editor that way, so that's only minor justification.
 The larger justification is a tiny syntax for using any predicate as an operator without declaration.
 Macros should be allowed to detect this particular syntax.
 That way they can expand it as if it were function sugar.

 We could use Haskell's backtick syntax, but backticks seem far too valuable as quotation operators.
-Backslash is are enough as an operator.
+Backslash is rare enough as an operator.